How to Test Fuel Pressure Sensor with a Multimeter

 Check the continuity between the live sensor wire (yellow) and the battery-positive terminal.
 Also, check the continuity from the ground wire in the sensor connector (green) to the negative battery terminal.

-If the sensor connector is fine, there should be excellent continuity or minimum resistance between both wiring connections.
+If the sensor connector is fine, both wiring connections should have excellent continuity or minimum resistance.

 Suppose you get low voltage in the fuel pressure sensor’s connector; test continuity in the sensor wires and the ECU.
 If there is high resistance (low continuity) between the sensor wires and the ECU, the wiring between the sensor and the ECI is faulty.